 The course is divided into two main parts:

-I. Problem space
+I. The space of problems

 II.
-Solution space
+The space of solutions

-Different types of resources are available
+Types of resources available

-Part I: Problem space
+Part I: The space of problems

 Episode 1